-- ✓ Detention is for poor behaviour only not to finish off work. - ✓ Detention will be run in classes. - ✓ Pupils' attendance will be recorded in the folder, 3 detentions in a half term will lead to intervention of key stage leader, 2 further will lead to Exc H or H of S intervention.
+- ✓ Detention is for poor behaviour only not to finish off work. - ✓ Detention will be run in classes. - ✓ Pupils' behaviour will be monitored and recorded on CPOMs as necessary

 If there is a serious incident or on-going inappropriate behaviour, e.g abusive behaviour or threatening violence, staff can jump sanctions, e.g straight to RED.
 The steps are set out in the school's behaviour chart (Appendix 1).